When a healthy liver takes a beating

 Liver, heal thyself

 My husband mended over time and soon was able to resume some of his normal activities.
-He is so active by nature, that I have to practically tie him down to get him to rest and allow his body to heal itself.
+He is so active by nature, that I had to practically tie him down to get him to rest and allow his body to heal itself.